carlalbc/BIO634_2018/PartI_FastQC.md

 ```

-* Open the FastQC results with your favorite html visualizer (i.e firefox, chrome, etc.) or access the folder through your graphical interface if you prefer.
+* Open the FastQC results with your favorite html visualizer (i.e firefox, chrome, etc.) or if you prefer it, you can open the file through your graphical interface by directly clicking on it.

 ```
 firefox SRR6170103_1_fastqc.html